 Following the Civil War, farmers turned from cotton to tobacco, a crop perfectly adapted to the region's sandy soil.
 Merchants seized the opportunities that the new crop provided, and by the early 20th century, Wilson had become the world's largest bright leaf tobacco market.

-The town of Wilson and Wilson County have continued to grow and prosper.
-Today, the county's farmland produces crops valued at $100 million annually, while the city boasts twenty-two industries that employ over one hundred individuals.
+The City of Wilson and Wilson County have continued to grow and prosper.
+Today, the county farmland produces crops valued over $100 million annually.
 Cultural, social, and educational opportunities for citizens of the region have more than kept pace with the growth of the city and the county.
 Citizens of Wilson and Wilson County take pride in excellent schools, invigorating recreational activities, and rich cultural and artistic experiences.
-At the center of this history, at the center of all the changes that have occurred here over the past three hundred and fifty years, are the citizens of the town of Wilson and Wilson County, for the history of the region is the history of its people.
+Historic Downtown Wilson has investments over $30 million in new business, retail, renovation projects of LOFT apartment living, restaurants and the Vollis Simpson Whirligig Park project which is planned for completion in 2015.